giantswarm/docs/src/content/app-platform/overview/index.md

 you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the management cluster.

+We fully support [Helm](https://helm.sh/) as a general tool to deploy your applications as well as for our general App Catalog.
+Apps are packaged as Helm charts and can be configured with _values_.
+We provide a recommended
+[app configuration]({{< relref "/app-platform/app-configuration" >}}) which you can override to meet your needs.

 Using this platform, we are providing a collection of curated _Apps_.
 These _Apps_ are grouped into _App Catalogs_, which are browsable through our web interface.
 We also use app platform to install the apps that are pre-installed in your cluster (such as CoreDNS).